silshack/spring2014/_posts/2014-01-24-exercises.md

 **Exercise 8**
 Problem: A program that will convert degrees or celsius as above, depending on the users' choice.

+For this exercise I got some great help from my fellow student Jessica Feng.
+Thank you!

 ```
 #First offer the choice of conversion
 convert = input("Which conversion would you like to do?
 Fahrenheit (F) or Celsius (C)?")